The HyperTexts

 Honorable Mention Musical Ballads:

-Knocking on Heaven's Door by Bob Dylan and as covered by Guns N' Roses,
+Knocking on Heaven's Door by Bob Dylan and Guns N' Roses,

 Who Wants to Live Forever and The Show Must Go On by Queen,